-The Graduate College of Social Work Doctoral Program began in 1993.
-The Program has over 50 students in various stages of doctoral education.
+The Graduate College of Social Work Ph.D.
+Program began in 1993.
+The program currently has over 30 students in various stages of doctoral education.
 Students may pursue study on a full-time or part-time basis.
 A full-time doctoral student takes 9-12 credit hours per semester.
 On a full-time basis, the coursework is designed to be completed in two academic years.
 Part-time doctoral students take 6-9 credit hours per semester.
 Coursework is designed to be completed in three academic years.

-In 1998, the GCSW began a M.S.W./Ph.D. degree option designed for students pursuing the M.S.W. degree while working on their doctorate.
+In 1998, the GCSW began a M.S.W./Ph.D. dual degree option designed for students pursuing the M.S.W. degree while working on their doctorate.
 The Dual Degree Program is designed for students who will be attending courses on a full-time basis.
 Students interested in the MSW/Ph.D. option must apply separately to each program.